justusschock/template-repo-python/.github/CONTRIBUTING.md

 1. Add/update the relevant tests!

-- [This PR](https://github.com/AUTHORNAME/PACKAGE_NAME/pull/2671) is a good example for adding a new metric, and [this one for a new logger](https://github.com/GITHUB_NAME/REPONAME/pull/2721)
+- [This PR](https://github.com/AUTHOR_NAME/PACKAGE_NAME/pull/2671) is a good example for adding a new metric, and [this one for a new logger](https://github.com/GITHUB_NAME/REPO_NAME/pull/2721)

 ### Test cases:

 Want to keep PACKAGE_NAME healthy?
 Love seeing those green tests?
 So do we!
 How to we keep it that way?
 We write tests!
 We value tests contribution even more than new features.

-Most of the tests in REPONAME train a trial MNIST model under various trainer conditions (ddp, ddp2+amp, etc...).
+Most of the tests in REPO_NAME train a trial MNIST model under various trainer conditions (ddp, ddp2+amp, etc...).
 The tests expect the model to perform to a reasonable degree of testing accuracy to pass.
 Want to add a new test case and not sure how?
 [Talk to us!](https://join.slack.com/t/PACKAGE_NAME/shared_invite/zt-f6bl2l0l-JYMK3tbAgAmGRrlNr00f1A)

 ---